Variations of golf: Wolf

+Dingo

+Dingo is a close variation of Wolf suitable for groups of four.
+Aptly named after the opportunistic dingo's hunting style, as holes are played both in paired teams, and individually.

+The first 16 holes are played similarly to Wolf, whereby team selection occurs at the start of each hole.
+The rotating dingo (last to tee off) selects a partner immediately after seeing any drive, or opts to go it alone.
+The last 2 holes are played on an individual basis.
+This variation gives each player equal opportunity to act as dingo, and allows a trailing player more of a chance to come back for the win.

+With dingo, the scoring format is not imposed, although Stableford is recommended.
+Players agree on a scoring format (Matchplay, Strokeplay or Stableford) at the start of the round.
+Scoring for Matchplay is identical to Wolf for the first 16 holes.
+The last 2 holes are worth 2 points/skins each (or 4 if agreed in advance).

+Scoring for Strokeplay/Stableford is as follows: When paired, teams record the best score (lowest for Strokeplay, highest for Stableford).
+Dingos opting to go alone on the first 16 holes play against a team of 3, and both groups record the best score accordingly.
+If a dingo going alone wins the hole outright, a bonus point is awarded.
+On the last 2 holes, regular Strokeplay/Stableford scoring applies.

+As a 3 player variant, the first 15 holes are played as the dingo opting to go alone.
+The last 3 holes are played individually.

 Acey deucey

 Aces and deuces, or acey deucey, is a bet in which there is a winner, two modest losers, and one big loser on each hole.
 A game for groups of four, the low scorer ("ace") on each hole wins a certain amount from each of the other three players; while the high scorer ("deuce") on each hole owes each of the other three.
 The ace is usually worth twice the deuce, and there is nothing for ties.

 Round robin

 Round robin, also known as Hollywood or sixes, is a game for groups of four.
 Players compete against each other in pairs, rotating partners every six holes.

 Criers and whiners

 Criers and whiners is known by many different names including No Alibis, Replay, Play it Again, and Mulligans.
 As the latter would suggest, it's a game of mulligans with handicaps being translated into the number of do-overs golfers are allowed during the round.